 Having a mobile internet connection makes it easier to work when you’re on the move.
 For instance:

-Mobile broadband uses a mobile phone network to connect to the internet.
-It’s also called a '3G connection'.
-Most mobile phones can connect to the internet in this way and will allow you to check email and browse the internet on your handset.
+Most mobile phones can connect to the internet and will allow you to check email and browse the web on your handset.

+Tethering can be fiddly to set up, so a popular alternative is to use a mobile broadband dongle.
 They plug into the side of your laptop and contain a SIM card (like in a mobile phone).
 They connect directly to a mobile phone network, giving you mobile broadband on your laptop.

 Wireless hotspots are the other main source of mobile internet access.
 These provide a connection through a wireless network and can often be found in cafes, bars and pubs.
 Some hotspots charge by the hour, day or month (£5 – £10 a day is typical), but many are free.

 The biggest drawback of wireless hotspots is you can’t be sure of being near one when you need to get online.
 It can therefore be best to rely on a combination of access methods.
-For instance, you can take your laptop to a hotspot when you have something specific to do, but manage email on your mobile phone as well.

 Other information related to mobile internet: